1coderookie/KobraGoNeoInsights/docs/printserver.md

 # Printserver
 Sooner or later you'll come to the point that you want to use additional software like [OctoPrint](https://octoprint.org/) or so to control your printer.
 Yes, it's not necessary as you can control it directly using the printers control unit and it's advisable to stay in the same room and monitor the printing process to be able to intervene as soon as something is going wrong - but we all know how it is..

-So having the possibility to not only send gcode commands directly to the printer but also to use certain plugins or additional hardware to e.g. monitor the printing process isn't the worst idea.
+So having the possibility to not only send gcode commands directly to the printer for e.g. executing a PID tuning but also to use certain plugins or additional hardware to e.g. monitor the printing process isn't the worst idea.
 In case you're already using some kind of home automation software, you could also send yourself a fancy notification when the printing process is done.
 Sounds tempting?
 Ok, so you'd need additional hardware for that to run the desired software on.
-So let's have a look what might be an interesting and reasonable priced solution for that.
+So let's have a look what might be an interesting and reasonable priced solution for that first.

+## Hardware

-## Raspberry Pi
+### Raspberry Pi
 When you start looking around for a system the desired software should run on, the first thing you'll come across surely will be the Raspberry Pi (in the following named as "RPi").
 The RPi is a little computer which became pretty famous since it entered the market.
 It's a Broadcom SoC 64bit ARM system with LAN (and WiFi within the newer versions) and a microSD card reader onboard which keeps the desired OS.
 It offers GPIOs to directly connect hardware like sensors to it and it draws only a little amount of power.